 His report eventually led to the merger of the Vermont Central and Rutland Railroads, a move that ensured better and safer travel for everyone in the Green Mountain State.

-You can visit Carding any time in my novels, The Road Unsalted, Thieves of Fire, and The Dazzling Uncertainty of Life.
-The fourth in the series, Lights in Water, Dancing, has just been published!
+You can visit Carding any time in my novels, The Road Unsalted, Thieves of Fire, The Dazzling Uncertainty of Life, and Lights in Water, Dancing.
 You can find them all on Amazon or you can order them through your local independent book store.

 You can subscribe to the Carding Chronicles by clicking the button on my home page.
 When you do, my stories speed from my keyboard to your inbox without any further effort on your part.